beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

    there any place you could have structured things better, or anyplace you could have removed redundant code?

-What's neat about this is that developers apply the steps of problem solving to the _entire program_, and they also apply it to the smaller problems _within the program_.
-A big computing problem is always composed of a number of subproblems!
-The problem solving framework is used within the problem solving framework!
+What's neat about this is that developers apply the steps of problem-solving to the _entire program_, and they also apply it to the smaller problems _within the program_.
+A big computing problem is always composed of many subproblems!
+The problem-solving framework is used within the problem-solving framework!

 An example of a real-life problem might be "build a house".
 But that's made up of subproblems, like "build a foundation" and "frame the walls"